Rafi Ahmed Kidwai

 Rafi Ahmed Kidwai (18 February 1894 – 24 October 1954) was a politician, an Indian independence activist and a socialist.
-Kidwai served as a Minister of Communications in the first Cabinet of Independent India (First Nehru Ministry).
+Kidwai served as Minister of Agriculture in the interim government of India and as first Minister of Communications in the first cabinet of independent India.
+He was also the first Member of Parliament for Bahraich and before that a member of the Constituent Assembly.

 He hailed from Barabanki District of Uttar Pradesh, in north India.

 Biography

 Rafi Ahmed Kidwai was born on 18 February 1894 in a middle class family in the village of Masauli, in Barabanki district (now in Uttar Pradesh).
 As a young man, after graduating from the Muhammadan Anglo-Oriental College at Aligarh, he became politically active and was a regular member of Khilafat Movement in 1920.
 He also vigorously supported the Non-cooperation movement (1919-1922) in the Barabanki district.
 In 1946, he became the Home Minister of Uttar Pradesh.

 After the 1951-52 general elections in India, Jawaharlal Nehru made Rafi the minister of food and agriculture.
 At that time, there was food rationing all over India due to man-made food scarcity.
 Rafi worked very hard as a minister to solve that problem.
 He is said to have boldness and an imaginative approach in solving problems.
 Rafi also was a man of action and provided vigorous support to Nehru in the Indian National Congress national government.